Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Introduction

-Our goal is to establish a robust morphological foundation for interpreting the growing body of kinematic measurements from near-infrared integral field spectroscopy and millimetre/submillimetre observations.
-Specifically, our sample selection aligns with that of major spectroscopic surveys such as KMOS$^{\rm 3D}$, SINS, KROSS, NOEMA-3D and PHIBSS, thus enabling the connections between the morphological and kinematic analyses.
-By providing a comprehensive visual classification of galaxy structure (including disks, bars, and spiral arms), this work serves as a key reference for future studies aiming to investigate the connections between morphology, gas transport and secular evolution.
-Additionally, we complement our visual classifications with quantitative (non-parametric) morphological metrics, leveraging well-established statistical methods to characterize galaxy structure and to systematically link morphology and dynamics at cosmic noon.
+Our goal is to establish a robust morphological foundation for interpreting the growing body of kinematic measurements from near-infrared integral field spectroscopy and millimeter and/or micromillimeter observations.
+Specifically, our sample selection aligns with that of major spectroscopic surveys such as KMOS$^{\rm 3D}$, SINS, KROSS, NOEMA-3D, and PHIBSS, thus enabling the connections between the morphological and kinematic analyses.
+By providing a comprehensive visual classification of galaxy structure (including disks, bars, and spiral arms), this work serves as a key reference for future studies whose aim is to investigate the connections between morphology, gas transport, and secular evolution.
+Additionally, we complement our visual classifications with quantitative (nonparametric) morphological metrics, leveraging well-established statistical methods to characterize galaxy structure and to systematically link morphology and dynamics at cosmic noon.